 Existing accounts with sufficient historical data should use a multi-ad structure with higher budgets (>$200 for entire ad set).
 There is an obvious advantage to launching non-CBO ads with existing historical data because you already have a general sense of which ads work and do not work.

 Scale Your Volume Safely

 You can safely continue scaling an existing CBO budget after all ads have completed the learning phase, but there’s a spend threshold where return on advertising spend (ROAS) will be impacted and you will have to either: (1) launch new audiences under new ad sets within the same campaign, or (2) launch new ads within the existing ad sets.

 Make Significant Edits Only When Necessary

 You’ll have a positive impact on your campaigns if you make significant edits when pushing a new ad and re-setting the learning phase.
 Or, if you’re deleting a negative ad to avoid it counting towards your history.

 Additionally, if you build up negative history with an ad that stops performing well, you would benefit from the significant edit.
 It also makes sense to pause an ad and re-launch if it performed well and then stopped performing well at some point.

 After you’ve successfully applied Facebook’s best practices for structuring your media buying, you can begin shifting your focus to generating high performing Facebook ad creative.
 This will becomes the primary differentiator in your campaigns and financial success.
 Constant creative testing of copy, video, and images becomes imperative to your campaign objectives.
 A large volume of creative is needed to achieve and also to sustain ROAS as creative rapidly fatigues with increased spend and audience reach.
-Moreover, 95% of creative fail to outperform your portfolio’s best, so even when have a high-performing creative, you need to think about replacing it.
+Moreover, 95% of creative fail to outperform your portfolio’s best, so even when having a high-performing creative, you need to think about replacing it.
 By adopting Facebook’s best practices and focusing on a winning creative strategy, you’ll be able to break out from the competition and start reaping the rewards this year.